Skip to main content

 CMS TEAM Model is designed to enhance care quality and cost-efficiency.
 It aims to revolutionize how hospitals manage patient care over 30-day episodes for specific surgical procedures by holding them accountable for the quality and cost of care delivered.

-As seen on CMS’ Transforming Episode Accountability Model overview fact sheet, this model not only seeks to improve patient outcomes, but encourages hospitals to be more financially prudent and innovative in their approach to care delivery.
+As seen on CMS’ Transforming Episode Accountability Model overview webcast, this model not only seeks to improve patient outcomes, but encourages hospitals to be more financially prudent and innovative in their approach to care delivery.

 TEAM's structure involves mandatory participation with a focus on five surgical procedures.
 All hospitals may begin TEAM at an upside-only participation track for the first performance year but will advance into participation tracks with varying levels of financial risk in future performance years.
 This approach ensures that hospitals continuously work toward higher standards of care while balancing their financial responsibilities.